uchicago-2024-capp30239/30239-notes/03.charts/slides.md

 **When in doubt...**

-- 95% of visualizations should be some variation of the common types.
+9 out of 10 visualizations should be some variation of the common types.

+This does not need to hamper creativity, in the right context a little flourish can add a lot.
+But ensure that it does not obfuscate the data.

-- Focus on Tufte's rules for clarity.
+Focus on Tufte's principles & ask for feedback!

 ---